 It is very simple.
-The main purpose is to enjoy.
-To enjoy the company of our friends and colleagues, to enjoy the spirit of gentlemanly conversation - in a word, to enjoy the spirit of a University.
+The main purpose is to enjoy - to enjoy the spirit of aUniversity.
+To enjoy the company of our friends and colleagues, to enjoy the spirit of gentlemanly conversation, to enjoy reading books, journals and newspapers - and I am delighted to inform you that journals and newspapers are displayed on open shelves.
+You can freely choose to read whichever you want - and, in return, we just thank you for returning the publication to its original place.

 Please feel free to enjoy our Common Room and to make yourselves comfortable - to make yourselves at home - at this Common Room.
+It is still open to all, even though there are restrictions about the number of people allowed at the same time and the social distancing rules that must be applied.

-And, I am delighted to add, this Common Room has a name: it is the Prince Henry the Navigator Common Room.
-There is, by the way, only another room with a name - and that is the Winston Churchill Meeting Room, which you may find along the corridor.
+And, I am delighted to repeat, this Common Room has a name: it is "Prince Henry the Navigator Common Room".
+There is, by the way, only another room with a name - and that is the "Winston Churchill Meeting Room", which you may find along the main corridor within our Institute.

 Again, two very old-fashioned names.
 And rightly so.
-Winston Churchill was the leader of the Western resistance against totalitarianism - both nazi and communist totalitarianisms - in the Second World War of the 20th century and in the Cod War thereafter.
-Prince Henry was the founder and initiator of the Portuguese discoveries of the 15th century - the discoveries that gradually moved Europe from an important but closed sea, the Mediterranean, to the open Atlantic and ultimately to a global world inter-connected by the open seas and by free-trade.
+Winston Churchill was the leader of the Western resistance against totalitarianism - both nazi and communist totalitarianisms - in the Second World War of the 20th century and in the Cold War thereafter.
+Prince Henry was the founder and initiator of the Portuguese discoveries of the 15th century - the discoveries that gradually moved Europe from a very important but closed sea, the Mediterranean, to the open Atlantic, and ultimately to a global world inter-connected by the open seas and by free-trade.

 We, at this Institute, are proud of the maritime traditions of our country.
 Portugal is a proud maritime founding member of NATO - the Atlantic Alliance - and a proud maritime member of the European Union.
-This is why we, at this Institute, are also very proud of our special relationship with the Portuguese Navy.
-We are proud of having among our professors several very distinguished Admirals - and, I must add, several very distinguished Generals as well.
+This is why we, at this Institute, are very proud of having as Director of our European Studies Centre Mr. José Manuel Durão Barroso, former President of the European Commission, as well as former Prime Minister of Portugal.